Émilie d'Oultremont: Youth and marriage

-She sent her sons to school in France while she and her daughters went to live in Paris, though one of her aunts invited her to their castle at Bauffe before she left in 1854.
+Emilie then sent her sons to school in France while she and her daughters went to live in Paris, though one of her aunts invited her to their castle at Bauffe before she left in 1854.
 Her daughter Marguerite later died of tuberculosis in 1867 and Olympe followed on 14 December 1872.

+Foundress

-On 8 December 1854 (the date Pope Pius IX proclaimed the dogma of the Immaculate Conception) – while reflecting at a chapel in Bauffe – she described having experienced a vision of the Madonna.
-Feeling that she had been called to religious life she moved to Paris in 1854 and set up a small religious group in her home in 1855.
-In 1857 she established a convent at Strasbourg, and she later founded the Sisters of Mary Reparatrix on 1 May 1857; she made her vows on 2 May 1858.
-Her two daughters joined that order while her two sons married.
-In 1859 she was asked to spread her order to India and so sent religious there in order to expand it.
+On 8 December 1854 (the day on which Pope Pius IX proclaimed the dogma of the Immaculate Conception) – while reflecting at a chapel in Bauffe – she described having experienced a vision of the Blessed Virgin Mary.
+Feeling that she had been called to religious life, she moved to Paris in 1854 and set up a small religious community in her home the following year.
+They were dedicated to providing spiritual retreats to women by which they could deepen their faith.
+In this, they were to be guided by the Spiritual Exercises of Loyola and Adoration of the Blessed Sacrament.

+In 1857 Emilie established a convent at Strasbourg and saw the approval of the Sisters of Mary Reparatrix by Church authorities on 1 May 1857; she made her religious vows on 2 May 1858.
+Her two daughters joined that congregation while her two sons married.

+In 1859 Emilie was asked to spread her congregation to India and so sent religious there in order to expand it.
 She later sent religious to England in 1862 and Mauritius in 1866 amongst other places; she also oversaw the transfer of the motherhouse from Strasbourg to Rome.

 She died in 1878 in Florence while at her son Adrien's home.
 She has a shrine in the Santa Maria della Concezione dei Cappuccini in Rome.
-She was buried at the church of Saint Bonaventure in Rome.
+She was buried at the Church of Saint Bonaventura, Rome in Rome.